AleksandrovskyV/c4d/readme/linked-camera/README.md

 <br clear="left">

-Optionally adds a custom Xpresso setup with an Extend parameter to expand the render area while maintaining the original focal length...<br>
+* Optionally adds a custom Xpresso setup with an Extend parameter to expand the render area while maintaining the original focal length...<br><br>

 - Perfect for working with nested or heavy rigs — especially useful for baking or using scripts that require a standalone camera<br>
 - Automatically creates an extended render setting with sensor-based scaling, allowing for a wider frame — ideal for post-production workflows (e.g., After Effects)<br>